natalieagus/50002/docs/Software/k_stackandprocedures.md

 >
 > We label `R29` as `SP` (***Stack Pointer***), and `R27` as `BP` (***Base Pointer***).
 We label `R28` as `LP` (***Linkage Pointer***).

-{: .highlight}
 The function caller and the function itself (the callee) must obey a strict <span style="color:red; font-weight: bold;">procedure</span> that conforms to the procedure linkage convention.
+There are many different procedure linkage convention if we dive into the details (depending on how the **compiler** is made), but the general idea remain **similar**.
+Please **abstract** these ideas away as you learn this topic.

 A function **caller** <span style="color:red; font-weight: bold;">MUST</span> obey the following **sequence** :
 1. Put arguments on the **stack**